-Tibetan literature in Chinese is more popular than in the Tibetan language, and holds a central role in representing Tibetans in China.
-These authors earned their educations outside Tibet, and some lack fluency in both the Tibetan language and in Tibetan history and culture.
-Nonetheless, this genre of literature is important for the way it represents Tibet to Chinese readers, and its ability to shape Tibet’s and Tibetans’ perception in the broader context of the PRC.
+Tibetan literature in Chinese is more popular than that in the Tibetan language and plays a central role in representing Tibetans in China.
+These modern authors were educated outside Tibet, and some lack fluency in both the Tibetan language and in Tibetan history and culture.
+Nonetheless, this fantasy genre of literature is important for the way it represents Tibet to Chinese readers, and its ability to shape Tibet’s and Tibetans’ perception in the broader context of the PRC.
 Authors are aware of their power as representatives of the Tibetan minority, and choose to emphasize their ethnic origins.

-The increasing popularity in China of regions dedicated to minorities, Tibet among them, enabled authors writing in Chinese to stand out by using the fantasy genre which melded ethnic motifs with mysticism.
-This is how these literary works present the “other” and the different to the Chinese reader.
-Because Tibetan literature in Chinese did not reflect the burning issues in Tibet, nor daily life of Tibetans, it became irrelevant for Tibetans.
-The artistic value of such literature is increasingly strengthened with the integration of stereotypes relating to Tibet, sometimes in a radicalized form, as the background to the literary plots, constituting a contrast to the mystical and exotic elements in the represented images.

 The main reason for this situation is that Tibetan readership is of a limited scope and did not show interest in Tashi Dawa’s and Sebo’s work due to the way these authors perceive Tibetan culture.
-Explaining the phenomenon is Dondrup Wangbum (1995-): “Actually, the ‘mystery’ of Tibet is the ‘mystery’ of Tibetan culture, and this mystery stems from ignorance.
+Explaining the phenomenon is Dondrup Wangbum (1995–): “Actually, the ‘mystery’ of Tibet is the ‘mystery’ of Tibetan culture, and this mystery stems from ignorance.
 Once it is understood, it is no longer mysterious.
 A Tibetan never thinks of himself or his life as a mystery.”
-Busying themselves with where tradition meets modernization in Chinese language Tibetan literature derives, to a great degree, from the authors’ personal experiences on arriving in Tibet.
+Their occupation with the realm where tradition meets modernization, using the Chinese language in Tibetan literature derives, to a great degree, from the authors’ personal experiences on arriving in Tibet.

-In the 1980s, Tibet was still a relatively isolated location and very different, geographically and culturally, from the rest of China.
-The sense of alienation was accompanied by a good deal of curiosity directed towards Tibetan culture, and many stories were written around the convergence of old and new.
-In the 1980s, Tibet was still a relatively isolated location and very different, geographically and culturally, from the rest of China.
-The sense of alienation was accompanied by a good deal of curiosity directed towards Tibetan culture, and many stories were written around the convergence of reality and fantasy in an attempt to describe the complexity of the Tibetan myths.
+The increasing popularity in China of regions dedicated to minorities, Tibet among them, enabled authors writing in Chinese to stand out by using the fantasy genre which merged ethnic motifs with mysticism.
+This is how these literary works present the “other” and the different to the Chinese reader.
+In contrast, because Tibetan literature in Chinese did not reflect the burning issues in Tibet, nor the daily lives of Tibetans, it became irrelevant for Tibetans.
+The artistic value of such literature is increasingly strengthened with the integration of stereotypes relating to Tibet, sometimes in an extreme form, as the background to the literary plots, constituting a contrast to the mystical and exotic elements in the represented images.